Arab Indianapolis: A Hidden History

 Host a Program

-Indiana Humanities invites non-profit organizations to apply to bring Arab Indianapolis to their towns, neighborhoods, classrooms and congregations and host discussions about the important topics presented by the film.
+In early 2023, Indiana Humanities invited non-profit organizations to apply to bring Arab Indianapolis to their towns, neighborhoods, classrooms and congregations and host discussions about the important topics presented by the film.
+We awarded $250 stipends to 20 community organizations across the state.

-These community screening and discussion programs will see Indiana residents coming together to watch and talk about the film.
-Indiana Humanities is providing $250 stipends and a robust discussion toolkit to support host organizations in planning a screening and discussion of Arab Indianapolis.
-Host organizations are asked to develop programs that are free and open to the public, and to fill out a short survey after the screening to let us know how things went.
+These community screening and discussion programs saw Indiana residents coming together to watch and talk about the film.
+In addition to the stipend, Indiana Humanities provided a robust discussion toolkit to support host organizations in planning a screening and discussion of Arab Indianapolis.
+Host organizations were asked to develop programs that are free and open to the public, and to fill out a short survey after the screening to let us know how things went.

 Resources for Hosting a Screening & Discussion